-ATTR 530 Adv.
-Mvmt Dys & Corrective Exercise using Fusionetics 3.00
+ATTR 530 Advanced Movement Dysfunction & Corrective Exercise 2.00

-This course will investigate the nuances of human movement and the corrective strategies associated with dysfunction.
-The course will also enhance athletic training students understanding of the Fusionetics Performance Healthcare System.
+This course will investigate the nuances of dysfunctional human movement and pattern recognition.
+Various assessment techniques and corrective strategies will be explored.
 This course is intended to provide healthcare professionals with the necessary knowledge base, understanding of theory and concepts and application to objectively evaluate human movement, performance and recovery of patients.
-Prerequisite: AT Master's Prerequisites.
-Offered fall annually.
+Prerequisite: Prerequisites.
+ATTR 549, 510 and 511.
+Offered spring annually.